DeclanChidlow/vale.rocks/src/posts/halo-stats.ori.md

 ### Stockpile

+Two teams fighting for Power Seeds, which are located in neutral territory and must be collected and deposited at your base.
+I'm not much a fan of this gametype.

 - Kills as Power Seed Carrier: ${ infinite.StockpileStats.KillsAsPowerSeedCarrier }
 - Power Seed Carriers Killed: ${ infinite.StockpileStats.PowerSeedCarriersKilled }
 - Power Seeds Deposited: ${ infinite.StockpileStats.PowerSeedsDeposited }